MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 > - **Choose a billing model**: Evaluate whether using [a commitment-based model](/azure/virtual-machines/disks-reserved-capacity) is more cost-efficient than using a consumption-based model.
 If you are unsure about how much capacity you'll need, start with a consumption-based model, monitor capacity metrics, and evaluate later.
 >
 >
-> - **Decide which features you need**: Some features such as snapshots or on-demand bursting incur additional transaction and capacity costs as well as other charges.
+> - **Decide which features you need**: Some features such as [snapshots](/azure/virtual-machines/disks-incremental-snapshots) or [on-demand bursting](/azure/virtual-machines/disks-enable-bursting) incur additional transaction and capacity costs as well as other charges.
 For example, if you enable snapshots, you're billed for the amount of storage used by each snapshot.
 As you decide which capabilities your disks need, review the pricing and billing sections in articles that describe those capabilities.
 >
 > - **Create guardrails**: Create [budgets](/azure/cost-management-billing/costs/tutorial-acm-create-budgets) based on subscriptions and resource groups.
 Use governance policies to restrict resource types, configurations, and locations.
 Additionally, use role-based access control to block actions that can lead to overspending.
 >
 > - **Monitor costs** to ensure you stay within budgets, compare against forecasts, and see where overspending might have occurred.
 Use the [cost analysis](/azure/cost-management-billing/costs/quick-acm-cost-analysis) pane in the Azure Portal.
 You also can export cost data to a storage account and analyze that data by using Excel or Power BI.
 >
-> - **Monitor disk resources**: Search for unattached disks using the sample script.
+> - **Monitor disk resources**: Search for unattached disks using the [sample scripts](/azure/virtual-machines/linux/find-unattached-disks).

 ### Recommendations